kvarak/dnd/docs/_Classes/druid.md

 ### Plant Shape
 When you gain the ability to use Wild Shape at 2nd level, you learn how to assume the shape of a plant creature.
 When you transform into a plant creature, the max CR that you can transform into is increased to 1.
 Starting at 6th level, you can transform into a plant with a challenge rating as high as your druid level divided by 3, rounded down.

-When you are transformed into a plant creature, you gain the ability to command nearby mundane plants.
-As an ***action***, you can turn difficult terrain caused by plant growth into ordinary terrain in a 5 foot radius centered on you, or you can turn ordinary terrain where plants are present into difficult terrain in a 5 foot radius centered on you.
+When transformed into a plant creature, you gain the ability to command nearby mundane plants.
+As an ***action***, you can turn difficult terrain caused by plant growth into ordinary terrain in a 5 ft radius centered on you, or you can turn ordinary terrain where plants are present into difficult terrain in a 5 ft radius centered on you.
 After a 10 minute duration, the plants return to their original condition.

 ### One with the Forest
-At 2nd level, you gain more kinship with plants.
+You gain more kinship with plants.
 Select one of the following features

 #### Forest Form
 You gain the ability to activate the deep magic of old forests that infuses your body.
 As a ***bonus action***, you can expend a use of your Wild Shape feature or a 3rd level spell slot or higher to assume a treelike form; your becomes skin tough and hardy like the eldest trees of the forest, you sprout moss and vines, and leaves and flowers unfurl in your hair.